Chris Knowles plays a variety of instruments; his primary instrument is

 the Celtic harp, and his other main instruments are Irish bouzouki, whistle

 He also often plays electric mandolin, fiddle and saxophones in performances of styles of music other than traditional Celtic music.

 Chris lives in North Wales in the UK, and is available all over the UK and

 beyond for public performances, and also for private bookings such as weddings,

 corporate events etc.

-An established solo celtic harpist, Chris has recorded numerous albums and has worked as a freelance musician for over 25 years with celtic harp as his main instrument, specialising particularly in traditional celtic music including much Irish, Welsh, and Scottish material and also some Breton , Manx and Cornish music, and also some original material and live improvised music.
+An established solo Celtic harpist, Chris has recorded numerous albums and has worked as a freelance professional musician for over 29 years with Celtic harp as his main instrument, specialising particularly in traditional Celtic music including much Irish, Welsh, and Scottish material and also some Breton , Manx and Cornish music, and also some original material and live improvised music.

 Chris has performed in widely varied venues including arts centres, concert

 halls, theatres, arts festivals, folk festivals, castles, hotels, museums, folk

 clubs, restaurants, on numerous TV and radio programmes, at open air concerts,